malys/flickr-uploader/README.md

 -----------
 * Uploads both images and movies (JPG, PNG, GIF, AVI, MOV, 3GP files)
    * Personnaly I avoid PNG files which do not support EXIF info
+* Multiple loadings in parallel is available (check -p option)
 * Stores image information locally using a simple SQLite database
 * Creates "Sets" based on the folder name the media is in (getting existing sets from Flickr is managed also)